NZ law professor concerned as 'left-wing terror attacks' on rise in US

 Who is the suspected shooter?

-Law enforcement have identified the suspected shooter as Cole Tomas Allen, 31, from Torrance, California.
+Law enforcement have identified the suspected shooter as Cole Tomas Allen, 31, from Torrance in California.

 According to US media Allen is a Caltech graduate who was working part-time teacher as a teacher for C2 Education and as a self-employed game developer.